 Small Federal Handle - a term used to identify 7(a)(2) consultations where the Federal agency's action and involvement is limited to making a permitting decision for a small component of a larger project.

-Source: Working definition Note: Concept most often used to describe circumstances around U.S. Army Corps of Engineers' (USACE) permitting actions.
+Note: Concept most often used to describe circumstances around U.S. Army Corps of Engineers' (USACE) permitting actions.
 A November 3, 2017, memo, from the Assistant Director, Ecological Services describes the situations and an approach to consultation with the USACE.

-Species [Act] - "...includes any subspecies of fish or wildlife or plants, and any distinct population segment of any species of vertebrate fish or wildlife which interbreeds when mature."
-Source: Act, Section 3 Species [Regulations] - "...Includes any species or subspecies of fish, wildlife, or plant, and any distinct population segment of any vertebrate species that interbreeds when mature.
+- Species [Act] "...includes any subspecies of fish or wildlife or plants, and any distinct population segment of any species of vertebrate fish or wildlife which interbreeds when mature."
+Source: Act, Section 3 - Species [Regulations] "...Includes any species or subspecies of fish, wildlife, or plant, and any distinct population segment of any vertebrate species that interbreeds when mature.
 Excluded is any species of the Class Insecta determined by the Secretary to constitute a pest whose protection under the provisions of the Act would present an overwhelming and overriding risk to man."
+Source: 50 CFR 424.02

+Species at risk - See At-risk Species.

-Source: 50 CFR 424.02 Species List - first described (but not defined) in the Act [Section 7(c)], but more thoroughly described in the 1986 regulations in the section regarding biological assessments.
-"The Federal agency or the designated non-Federal representative shall convey to the Director either (1) a written request for a list of any listed or proposed species or designated or proposed critical habitat that may be present in the action area; or (2) a written notification of the species and critical habitat that are being included in the biological assessment."
-Source: Working definition Note: Quote taken from 50 CFR 402.12(c).
-See further details in 402.12(c), (d), and (e).
+- Species List first described (but not defined) in the Act [Section 7(c)], but more thoroughly described in the 1986 regulations in the section regarding biological assessments.
+"The Federal agency or the designated non-Federal representative shall convey to the Director either (1) a written request for a list of any listed or proposed species or designated or proposed critical habitat that may be present in the action area; or (2) a written notification of the species and critical habitat that are being included in the biological assessment." - Source: Working definition - Note: Quote taken from 50 CFR 402.12(c).
+See further details in 402.12(c), (d), and (e). - Species List Area "The area within which a species will be included on species lists generated through IPaC." - Note: Quote above from a Service document entitled One Range Concept dated October 2020.
+See also Section 7 Range and Area of Influence.